dharric/typescript-pro-tips/README.md

 # typescript-pro-tips
-This repo is the source code for the book TypeScript Pro Tips.
+This repo is the source code for the book TypeScript Pro Tips by David Choi.

-The helps TypeScript developers understand and take full advantage of the TypeScript type system.
+The book helps TypeScript developers understand and take full advantage of the TypeScript type system.